ratalla816/aws-thoughts/README.md

 If successful, we'll be prompted to confirm connection.
 Affirm with yes, to see the following message in the command line:<br>
 ![Screenshot](./assets/images/ec2-success.jpg)<br>

+#### Install the Application Environment Dependencies

+Next, add the runtime environment that will execute the application.<br>
+Start with the following command to receive root access control:<br>
+sudo su -<br>

+The command prompt changed to root.
+Without assigned root user status, we'd need to prefix the installation commands with sudo to run these commands with root user permission.<br>
+Because the EC2 instance has open access to the internet, we need tightened security around file permissions, especially for code installations.<br>

+Update the environment with the following Ubuntu command using the APT package:<br>

+* apt update<br>

+!
+The apt command might seem similar to the npm command in the Node.js !<br>

+### Install AWS-CLI

+Next install AWS-CLI, which is a useful command-line tool that we used previously to connect to the DynamoDB service.<br>
+Here, we'll use it to store the access keys that the application will use to authenticate access for the S3 and DynamoDB services.<br>

+*Store the Access Key and Private Key<br>
+Now use the AWS-CLI tool to store the access key and private key.<br>
+To begin, run the following command:<br>
+* aws configure<br>
+When prompted, enter the access and private keys, set the region as us-east-2, and assign the data type to JSON.<br>

+#### Install Node.js, NPM, and Git

+*Install Node.js and npm by using the following commands:<br>
+curl -sL https://deb.nodesource.com/setup_10.x | bash -<br>
+apt install -y nodejs<br>

+Run node --version to check if the installation was successful.<br>

+*Next install Git with the following command:<br>
+apt install git-all<br>

+Run git --version to verify that installation was successful.<br>

+*In the browser, navigate to the GitHub repo for aws-thought.
+We'll clone this repo in the EC2 instance by copying the HTTPS URL from the GitHub repo on the main branch.<br>

+Go back to the CLI and navigate to /opt/ and clone aws-thought to the EC2 instance.
+Root folder access to the application will simplify the application's availability to the application server.

+### Install NGINX

+*To install nginx, run the following command in the Ubuntu CLI:<br>
+apt install nginx<br>

+To test the installation, start the nginx server by running the following command:<br>
+systemctl start nginx<br>